 Remember to complete a set of forms for EACH camper in your family!

-THE WEEK BEFORE CAMP
+THE WEEKS PRECEDING CAMP

 The establishment of a healthy camp environment is the result of a successful partnership between parents and camp.
 Your diligence in the assessment of your child’s health in the week prior to camp is critical to ensuring that we limit the exposure of the camp community to any illness.